flowtoolz/CheatSheets/Security Cheat Sheet.md

 * [Kerberos](https://en.wikipedia.org/wiki/Kerberos_(protocol))

-    * rather complex protocol for mutual authentication between client and server (protects against man in the middle)
+    * rather complex protocol for mutual authentication (protects against man in the middle)
     * does not use public keys, only private keys
     * relies on existing trusted "key distribution center" to which network participants already have a secure connection
-    * Relation to TLS and RSA?? relevance?
+    * scalable selective access control through dedicated "ticket granting servers"
+    * standard network authentication tool, in particular in LANs
+    * central server might be a vulnarability in the sense that it knows the keys for all network connections and could be forced (by goverment, secret services etc.) to disclose the keys

 * [DSA](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm) = Digital Signature Algorithm